 Vertiv Company Profile

-A filing-grounded evidence node for power and thermal infrastructure economics, showing how AI data-center demand can transmit into facility-level revenue, margin, reinvestment, and capital intensity.
+A filing-grounded company profile for power and thermal infrastructure economics, showing how AI data-center demand can transmit into facility-level revenue, margin, reinvestment, and capital intensity.

 Filing-based profileIssuer-level evidence

-Role: Power and thermal infrastructure / data-center infrastructure evidence node.
+Role: Power and thermal infrastructure / data-center infrastructure profile.

 Built from Form 10-K filings using the CM Terminal Analytics methodology.